zachwill/covid-19/README.md

 > we are closer to 7.8% than 2% mortality, which is closer to [the final mortality rate of SARS][wiki]
 > of 9.6%.

-This model suggests we could be closer to an __11% death-to-recovery rate__ based on [the available small datasets][outbreak].
+This model suggests we could be closer to a __12% death-to-recovery rate__ based on [the available small datasets][outbreak].

 __Note__: data from China and Iran were not used.